StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Authentication

 * Users can login and create an account.
 X
-* Create a page for users to check all his bought items. wip
+* Create a page for users to check all his bought items. ui done, working on backend

 ### Ads management

 * Page for current user to see all his ads.
 X
 * An ad can be active or sold.
 X
-* Make a form so that an user can create or edit an ad.
+* Make a form so that an user can create or edit an ad. ui done, backend work needed

 ### Notifications